-- Forest operation management i.e.: distribution - Emergency response i.e.: to call up and assist in the case of an injury - Fire management, including managing the weather data, setting standby triggers and fire emergencies - Safety i.e.: crew site entry call ups and daily log/call in locations
+- Fire management, including managing the weather data, setting standby triggers and fire emergencies - Safety i.e.: crew site entry call ups and daily log/call in locations

-The Forest Radio Network is jointly owned and governed by Timberlands and Tiaki (Hancocks).
-Timberlands and Hancocks oversee the Radio Network through a Governance Committee chaired by Timberlands, and the Network is managed by Communications Network Management Limited (CNML).
+The Forest Radio Network is jointly owned and governed by Timberlands and Tiaki (Manulife).
+Timberlands and Manulife oversee the Radio Network through a Governance Committee chaired by Timberlands, and the Network is managed by Communications Network Management Limited (CNML).
 Other forest companies can use the Network and pay for this service based on the number of repeaters (channels) they utilise.